continue-revolution/sd-webui-animatediff/README.md

 # AnimateDiff for Stable Diffusion WebUI
 This extension aim for integrating [AnimateDiff](https://github.com/guoyww/AnimateDiff/) w/ [CLI](https://github.com/s9roll7/animatediff-cli-prompt-travel) into [AUTOMATIC1111 Stable Diffusion WebUI](https://github.com/AUTOMATIC1111/stable-diffusion-webui) w/ [ControlNet](https://github.com/Mikubill/sd-webui-controlnet), and form the most easy-to-use AI video toolkit.
 You can generate GIFs in exactly the same way as generating images after enabling this extension.

 This extension implements AnimateDiff in a different way.
-It inserts motion modules into UNet at runtime, so that you do not need to reload your model weights if you don't want to, and I can almostly get rif of monkey-patching WebUI and ControlNet.
+It inserts motion modules into UNet at runtime, so that you do not need to reload your model weights if you don't want to.

-You might also be interested in another extension I created: [Segment Anything for Stable Diffusion WebUI](https://github.com/continue-revolution/sd-webui-segment-anything).
+You might also be interested in another extension I created: [Segment Anything for Stable Diffusion WebUI](https://github.com/continue-revolution/sd-webui-segment-anything), which could be quite useful for inpainting.

 [Forge](https://github.com/lllyasviel/stable-diffusion-webui-forge) users should either checkout branch [forge/master](https://github.com/continue-revolution/sd-webui-animatediff/tree/forge/master) in this repository or use [sd-forge-animatediff](https://github.com/continue-revolution/sd-forge-animatediff).
 They will be in sync.